Support for the Orbit Visualisation Tool (OVT)

 - A new version released on 17th August 2020 for all spacecraft contains the 2021 manoeuvres for the hiss formation starting in June 2021.
 This update was contained in the LTEF and LTOF files received from ESOC on 7th August 2020.
 Manoeuvres to reach the formation will be performed between 29th March 2021 and 11th June 2021.

 - A new version released on 4th August 2021 for spacecraft 3 implements the formation in April 2022, after the end of the short eclipse season, to measure the extent of high speed plasma jets in the magnetosheath.
-As only the SC.3 position changes along track, last years’ orbits of the other satellites remain valid and no new long-term orbit files are needed for the other spacecraft.
+As only the SC.3 position changes along track, last years’ orbits of the other satellites remain valid.

 To update the Cluster orbit data in OVT, first download the updated orbit (SuperLTOF) files: